City-of-Helsinki/hauki/README.md

 ## Importing data

-Currently, importing units from City of Helsinki unit registry (TPREK) is supported.
-Import all units from TPREK API by
+Currently, importing targets from City of Helsinki unit registry (TPREK) is supported.
+Import all targets from TPREK API by
 ```
-python manage.py hours_import tprek --all
+python manage.py hours_import tprek --targets
 ```

 Opening hours may be imported for any Finnish libraries.

-This requires that the libraries are already present in the database (imported from TPREK or created by other means) with correct kirjastot.fi ids set.
-The kirjastot.fi importer doesn't currently import any libraries into the database.
-Import library opening hours from kirjastot.fi API by
+This requires that libraries already exist in the database (imported from TPREK or created by other means), with correct kirkanta ids in the `identifiers` field.
+The kirjastot.fi importer doesn't currently import any libraries into the database, but you may suggest a PR that imports all libraries as targets.
+Import library opening hours from the kirjastot.fi API for all targets that have kirkanta identifiers by
 ```
 python manage.py hours_import kirjastot --openings
 ```